blackskygg/lkm-rootkit/README.md

 begining with "http://", "https://" and "www." into "www.bilibil.com".

-For example, if you type "curl www.baidu.com" in your terminal, this modules
+For example, if you type "curl www.baidu.com" in your terminal, this module

 will know that you actually mean "curl www.bilibili.com", and will help you